KorbiNeosens/nlp_installation_manual/docs/receiver/receiver_enclosure.md

 ## General Wiring

-The general wiring of the NLP receiver follows the picture:
+The general wiring of the receiver follows the picture:

 ![Wiring](images/wiring_general.png){ width="700px"}